 A series of One Piece Magazines (Vol. 1-3) is released in Japan within the next couple of weeks to celebrate the series 20th anniversary.
 CDJapan has them on pre-order already and I can’t wait to finally receive my collection.
 Reminds me that I really need to update my collection of the One Piece tankobons.

-You can even get a subscription for your favourite Japanese mag
+You can even get a subscription to your favorite Japanese mag

-Unfortunately most websites discountinued their subscription services for Japanese magazines but Jbox is still offering their service.
+Unfortunately, most websites discontinued their subscription services for Japanese magazines but Jbox is still offering their service.

-They have a lot of Japanese snacks, video games and magazines in stock.
-Most of it gets shipped directly from Japan but some is stored in their US based warehouse in San Diego as well.
-JBox is one of the few places who are still offering subscriptions of Japanese magazines for reasonable prices.
+They have a lot of Japanese snacks, video games, and magazines in stock.
+Most of it gets shipped directly from Japan but some are stored in their US-based warehouse in San Diego as well.
+JBox is one of the few places who is still offering subscriptions to Japanese magazines for reasonable prices.
 Just have a look.